Nucleic Acids and Proteins

 Conclusion

-Nucleic acids and proteins are essential macromolecules that play vital roles in all living organisms.
-The study of these molecules has led to a number of important advances in our understanding of biology and has had a profound impact on our lives.
+Nucleic acids and proteins are essential macromolecules with vital roles in all living organisms.
+Their study has significantly advanced our understanding of biology and profoundly impacted our lives.